-The Group has recognised assets in relation to costs of contract-specific moulds used in production in the Precast & PBU operating segment.
+In addition to the contract liabilities disclosed above, the Group has recognised assets in relation to costs of contract-specific moulds used in production in the Precast & PBU operating segment.
 These costs incurred to fulfil contracts are presented within other current assets in the balance sheet and amortised to the profit or loss as cost of sales on a basis consistent with the pattern of recognition of the associated revenue.

 The Group 31 December

-2021 2020

-S\$'000 \$\$'000
+2022 S\$'000 2021 S\$'000

 Other current assets

-Asset recognised from costs incurred to fulfil contracts as at 31 December (Note 17) 573 833
+Asset recognised from costs incurred to fulfil contracts as at 31 December (Note 17) 292 573

-Annual to attend to a control of the state o 100 007

-Amortisation recognised as cost of sales during the year 122 237
+Amortisation recognised as cost of sales during the year 36 122

-The costs to fulfil contracts decreased mainly due to less contracts, requiring specific mould designs secured during the year within the Precast and PBU operating segment.
+The costs to fulfil contracts decreased mainly due to fewer contracts requiring specific mould designs secured during the year within the Precast and PBU operating segment.